2100039040cse/2100039040cse/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->

-# Hi there, I'm Sohail Sk 👋
-# 👋 Hello, I'm Shaik Sohail
+# 👋 Hello, I'm Sohail

 Aspiring Software Engineer with a passion for developing dynamic web applications, enhancing user experiences, and making technology accessible to all.